couchbaselabs/ToDoLite-Android/tutorial.md

 Back in `setupTodoLists` of `MainActivity.java`, we will need to make slight changes to accommodate for a live query instead of a simple query.
 There is a `liveQuery` property on the Main Activity class that we can use in `setupTodoLists`:

-- initialise the liveQuery with the query from Step 4 (all queries have a `toLiveQuery` method we can use to convert the query into a Live Query)
+- Initialise the liveQuery with the query from Step 4 (all queries have a `toLiveQuery` method we can use to convert the query into a Live Query).
-- create a new `listAdapter` variable of type ListAdapter and pass in the liveQuery object
+- Create a new `listAdapter` variable of type ListAdapter and pass in the liveQuery object.
-- click events on a row are handled by this class, use the `setOnItemClickListener` method passing in `this` as the argument
+- Click events on a row are handled by this class, use the `setOnItemClickListener` method passing in `this` as the argument.

-- use the `setAdapter` method on the `recyclerView` variable to wire up the adapter to the Recycler View
+- Use the `setAdapter` method on the `recyclerView` variable to wire up the adapter to the Recycler View.

 Run the app on the simulator and start creating ToDo lists, you can see they are persisted and displayed in the Drawer.